 Two websites enable people to contribute their own content.
 Historic Urban Landscape Ballarat features an ongoing invitation for people to contribute to understanding what is valued about Ballarat, a story-based time capsule and "memory atlas," and the capacity to share research, images, and other materials.
-Visualising Ballarat is an HUL spatial mapping portal.
-These tools aim to make spatial information, stories, and visual materials available to anyone who wants to use them, and allow for many contributors, making better value of the resources collected.
+9 Visualising Ballarat is an HUL spatial mapping portal.
+10 These tools aim to make spatial information, stories, and visual materials available to anyone who wants to use them, and allow for many contributors, making better value of the resources collected.
 The wholeof-organization commitment to these methods has been key to their success (Buckley, Cooke, and Fayad 2016).

 Current planning is focused on specific parts of the city, including the area known as Ballarat East.
 Cultural mapping techniques have been used to draw out the values expressed by the communities of Ballarat East.
 These include both the heritage values and other issues and aspirations that can inform change.
 One small component has been led by Steven Cooke of Deakin University, involving the application of "visual methodologies" to understand values and attachment within Ballarat East.
-Participants wearing digital recording glasses film and narrate their routes as they walk through the area (fig. 4.5).
+11 Participants wearing digital recording glasses film and narrate their routes as they walk through the area (fig. 4.5).
 This method has enabled insights that complement the other cultural mapping methods, such as knowledge of local routes, small sight lines, musings about undeveloped spaces, and small details of fencing, curbing, and vegetation that are often too subtle to register in traditional heritage studies.
-There are opportunities for the outcomes to be incorporated into the planning system; a local area plan is being developed and will guide change over the coming decade.
-Efforts to collect widely inclusive and values-based understandings about Ballarat East are central to the local area plan.
-This example demonstrates the extension of traditional heritage study methods to incorporate community-based methods in order to develop new strategic and statutory arrangements for changing urban areas.